18 Agassiz Circle

 Visiting Assistant Professor, Interdisciplinary Studies

-Dr. Matt Bowker (firstname.lastname@example.org) joined the Medaille faculty in 2006 and teaches interdisciplinary courses in Political Science (Intro. to Political Science, Justice and Democracy in America, Aliveness and Deadness in Political Thought, Capstone Seminar I – Special Topics), Philosophy (Ethics, Intro. to Critical Thinking), Intercultural Communication, Undergraduate Research (Capstone Seminar II), and Analytical Writing at the College.
+Dr. Matt Bowker (email@example.com) joined the Medaille faculty in 2006 and teaches interdisciplinary courses in Political Science (Intro. to Political Science, Justice and Democracy in America, Aliveness and Deadness in Political Thought), Philosophy (Intro. to Critical Thinking, Ethics), Intercultural Communication, Undergraduate Research (Baccalaureate Capstone Seminar), and Analytical Writing at the College.

-He holds a B.A. in Political Science from Columbia University and a M.A. and Ph.D. in Political Science (Political Theory) from the University of Maryland.
+He holds a B.A. in Political Science from Columbia University and a M.A. and Ph.D. in Political Science (Political Theory) from the University of Maryland, College Park.

 Dr. Bowker’s research combines political theory with psychoanalytic and literary approaches.
-His most recent book is Rethinking Absurdity: Albert Camus, Postmodernity, and the Survival of Innocence (Routledge, in press).
-He is also the author of Albert Camus and the Political Philosophy of the Absurd: Ambivalence, Resistance, and Creativity (Lexington Books, 2013) and Ostranenie: On Shame and Knowing (Punctum Books, 2012).
-He has published numerous chapters and articles in scholarly journals such as Psychoanalysis, Culture and Society, The Journal of Psycho-Social Studies, and Thought & Action: The NEA Higher Education Journal.
+He is the author of Rethinking the Politics of Absurdity: Albert Camus, Postmodernity, and the Survival of Innocence (Routledge, 2013), Escargotesque, or, What is Experience?
+(2014, Punctum Books), Albert Camus and the Political Philosophy of the Absurd: Ambivalence, Resistance, and Creativity (Rowman & Littlefield, 2013), and Ostranenie: On Shame and Knowing (Punctum Books, 2012).
+He has published numerous essays in edited volumes and articles in scholarly journals such as Psychoanalysis, Culture and Society, The Journal of Psycho-Social Studies, and Thought & Action: The NEA Higher Education Journal.

-Dr. Bowker has been deeply invested in the development of Medaille’s General Education curriculum, its first- and second-year learning communities, the assessment and improvement students’ critical thinking skills across the curriculum, and the direction of several community-based learning projects in Buffalo.
-In 2010, he was a Faculty Fellow at the Western New York Service-Learning Coalition and has led workshops on reflective practices in service-learning and community-learning partnerships.
-In two recently published articles, he outlined strategies for enhancing criticality in community-based learning and for generating a question-rich environment in the classroom.
+Dr. Bowker has been deeply invested in the development of Medaille’s General Education curriculum, the improvement of students’ critical thinking skills across the curriculum, and the direction of community-based learning projects in Buffalo.
+In 2010, he was a Faculty Fellow at the Western New York Service-Learning Coalition and has led workshops on reflective practices in community-based learning partnerships.

 Visiting Assistant Professor, Interdisciplinary Studies